Senthil-Curated-Ref/Emmersion.ServiceBus/README.md

 ## Changes & Upgrading Info

+### v3.1
+Added `async..await` support:
+* You can now subscribe to messages with a message handler that returns a `Task`
+* `PublishAsync` and `PublishScheduledAsync` methods added.
+* Older `Publish` and `PublishScheduled` methods were deprecated because they utilize a `.Wait()` which may not interact well with `async..await`

+This version also cleaned up some mixing of synchronous and asynchronous code.

 ### v3.0
 In version 3.0, the major new feature is using separate topics, one per message type.